 Students have no expectation of privacy in their lockers.
 The building principal or designee may inspect lockers without any particularized suspicion or reasonable cause and without advance notice.
-Upon the request of the building principal or designee, law enforcement may assist with searching lockers.
+Upon the request of the building principal or designee, law enforcement may witness locker searches.
 During a locker search, student privacy rights will be respected for any items that are not illegal or against Board Policy 5102.
-Link to Board Policy 5102